 The Good: These guys deserved a better movie.
 The characters are fairly well acted with Louis Mandylor, in particular, a standout.
-The set-up is fine and would also make a good film (Think of Stallone in Rocky collecting debts but making the entire movie about that.)
+The set-up is fine and would also make an excellent film (Think of Stallone in Rocky collecting debts but making the entire movie about that.)
 There are some good fight scenes and the character interaction keeps the plot moving along for about two-thirds of the movie with limited speed bumps.
-The film does a nice job making one want to see what whacky job or situation the boys are going to get into next.
+The film does a pleasant job making one want to see what whacky job or situation the boys are going to get into next.

-While the movie has a nice pace with colorful characters for the first two-thirds, it hits a roadblock when it decides to get serious.
-All of a sudden kids are dying of cancer and somebody has to kneecap Jesus.
+While the movie has a nice pace with colorful characters for the first two-thirds, it hits a roadblock when it gets serious.
+Suddenly kids are dying of cancer and somebody has to kneecap Jesus.
 It is an unfortunate tonal shift where a movie that was about as realistic as Death Wish 3 decides it was going to be End of Watch.

 The Ugly: What is it with the black and white newsreel of cattle?
 Those of you are hoping it isn’t an over the top, on the nose allegory prepare to be very disappointed.